gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 the regeneration of all pods.
 <https://github.com/truongnh1992/playing-with-istio/blob/master/upgrade-sidecar.sh>

-We can use this as soon as the cluster has completed updating in the web interface.
+We use this after the cluster has been completely updated in a terminal with `kubectl` configured.
+To get `kubectl` working with your cluster, look at our chapter [Connecting to a Cluster](/imke/accessmanagement/connectingtoacluster/).

 ```bash
 curl -o upgrade-node.sh https://raw.githubusercontent.com/truongnh1992/playing-with-istio/master/upgrade-sidecar.sh